-BWW support numerous community organisations both locally and Australia wide through sponsorship.
-Events and programs include; Local School fundraisers; Police Legacy Ball; Royal Flying Doctor Service; Red Faces Variety Show (Adelaide), Spirit FM Mother’s Day radio competition and Mud & Salt Water Film Festival.
+Broome Whale Watching support numerous community organisations both locally and Australia wide through sponsorship.
+Events and programs include; Local School fundraisers; Police Legacy Ball; Royal Flying Doctor Service; Red Faces Variety Show (Adelaide) and Spirit FM Mother’s Day radio competition.

 Environs Kimberley is the peak conservation organisation for the Kimberley region.
-Their fundraising efforts are supported annually through BWW sponsorship of their Art Auction.
-Sponsorship is also provided to The Mud and Saltwater Film Festival run by the RBWG, which focuses on the seascape of Roebuck Bay and the Kimberley Coast.
+Their fundraising efforts are supported annually through Broome Whale Watching sponsorship of their Art Auction.
+Sponsorship is also provided to The Mud and Saltwater Film Festival run by the Roebuck Bay Working Group, which focuses on the seascape of Roebuck Bay and the Kimberley Coast.

-BWW sponsors Department of Parks & Wildlife school holiday program.
-Every July, children from our local community enjoy a free eco-cruise on board ‘Ballena’, witnessing the annual migration of humpback whales.
+Broome Whale Watching sponsors Department of Parks & Wildlife school holiday program.
 This is a way to give back to the community, fostering an understanding in local children of the region’s unique environmental values.

 “Where is Spotty & Where is Snubby?’ are one of Broome’s most popular radio competition hosted by Spirit FM 102.9.
 It is in its 8th year of offering and involves “hiding” Spotty the whale or Snubby in local businesses which are identified by a series of clues.
 When found, the winner receives a free Broome Whale Watching voucher for two people on board ‘Ballena’.
 If you are travelling to or within Broome, don’t forget to listen in to Spirit FM Radio 102.9 for clues to win!

 Want to get involved?
 Are you up for some volunteering in Broome?

 There are some fantastic environment and conservation volunteering opportunities in Broome.